puzzle/2Openproject/README.md

 Here you will find a short introduction to it.

-2Openproject is a Script to Import Bugs/Tickets from a tool into Openproject.
+2Openproject is a script to import Bugs/Tickets from a tool into Openproject.

 ## Prerequisites